emqx/emqx-docs/en_US/security/authn/authn.md

 ![image-20200217154254202](./assets/image-20200217154254202.png)

 ::: tip
-The authentication can be performed normally when the salting rules and hash method of the written data are consistent with the configuration of the corresponding plugin.
-It will invalidate existing authentication data when changing the hashing method.
+Authentication can be performed normally when the salting rules and hash method of the written data are consistent with the configuration of the corresponding plugin.
+Changing the hashing method will invalidate existing authentication data.
 :::